richyrichhh/rr/README.md

 Shaq - Shaq Fu by Delphine Software Intl.

-This app is not affiliated with Charles Barkley in any way.
+This game is not affiliated with Charles Barkley nor any other public person in any way.